-The needs assessment conducted in preparation for the 2023-2024 version of the LCAP identified the following: 1.
-Chronic absenteeism rates are the most significant area for improvement for the district based on 2022-23 outcomes.
+- 1. Chronic absenteeism rates are the most significant area for improvement for the district based on 2022-23 outcomes.
 Per the Fall 2023 Dashboard, PSUSD's "all students" group reported in the Red performance level for chronic absenteeism (38.9%).
-Ten district student groups reported in the Red performance level for this indicator, and twenty schools reported in the Red performance level for the "all students" group.

-2. Suspension rates on the Fall 2023 Dashboard reported at 6.9%, placing the district in the Orange performance level.
+Ten district student groups reported in the Red performance level for this indicator, and twenty schools reported in the Red performance level for the "all students" group. - 2.
+Suspension rates on the Fall 2023 Dashboard reported at 6.9%, placing the district in the Orange performance level.
 Outcomes for student groups vary in this measure, indicating a continuing need for differentiated supports and MTSS structures to create equitable outcomes and address individual student needs.

-3. Perceptions of school safety in the Winter 2024 student surveys were similar to Winter 2023 results.
+- 3. Perceptions of school safety in the Winter 2024 student surveys were similar to Winter 2023 results.
 59% of elementary students rated safety items favorably, within 1% of the prior year result.
 Secondary ratings increased 2%, from 63% in 2023 to 65% in 2024.
-Additional work is still needed in the area of school safety in order to increase positive survey response rates and leverage the improvement seen at the secondary level on the 2024 survey.

-4. Student perceptions of school connectedness also reported similar levels in 2024.
+Additional work is still needed in the area of school safety in order to increase positive survey response rates and leverage the improvement seen at the secondary level on the 2024 survey. - 4.
+Student perceptions of school connectedness also reported similar levels in 2024.
 73% of elementary students rated school connectedness items favorably, maintaining the prior year result.
 Secondary ratings increased 2%, from 48% in 2023 to 50% in 2024.
-Efforts have commenced to better connect students with schools, however continuing improvements are needed in creating welcoming, positive, and supportive environments at schools.

-5. Educational partner input and feedback continues to prioritize a desire for mental health and social-emotional learning support for students while at school.
+Efforts have commenced to better connect students with schools, however continuing improvements are needed in creating welcoming, positive, and supportive environments at schools. - 5.
+Educational partner input and feedback continues to prioritize a desire for mental health and social-emotional learning support for students while at school.
 This input indicates a need for evolving systems of individualized support plans and services to address student needs.